RinasSam/CSM_Notes/README.md

 # CSM Senior Year Notes

-This is a list of notes that I am taking during my senior year using Obsidian.
+This is a list of notes that I am taking during my senior year (2023 and 2024) using Obsidian.
+Anyone is welcome to use my notes, but remember to give credit and abide by the license.

 ## Content